awsdocs/amazon-opensearch-service-developer-guide/doc_source/sql-support.md

 ## ODBC Driver<a name="odbc"></a>

-The Open Database Connectivity \(ODBC\) driver is a read\-only driver for Windows and macOS that lets you connect BI applications like Tableau to the SQL plugin\.
-For steps to install the ODBC driver and use it to connect to Tableau, see [ODBC Driver](https://opendistro.github.io/for-elasticsearch-docs/docs/sql/odbc/)\.
+The Open Database Connectivity \(ODBC\) driver is a read\-only ODBC driver for Windows and macOS that lets you connect business intelligence and data visualization applications like [Tableau](https://github.com/opendistro-for-elasticsearch/sql/blob/develop/sql-odbc/docs/user/tableau_support.md) and [Microsoft Excel](https://github.com/opendistro-for-elasticsearch/sql/blob/develop/sql-odbc/docs/user/microsoft_excel_support.md) to the SQL plugin\.
+For information on downloading and using the JAR file, see the [SQL repository on GitHub](https://github.com/opendistro-for-elasticsearch/sql/tree/master/sql-odbc)\.